itsjustawebsite/itsjustawebsite.github.io/README.md

 # itsjustawebsite.github.io
-Hosted website for my thought, etc.
+Hosted website for my thoughts and etc.